fakeveliu/fakeveliu.github.io/docs/index.markdown

 ![3DVTG Menu](media/3d-video-title-generator/3DVTG-001.jpg)

+---

 # **Computer Systems**
-These are some of the more challenging projects I did in CMU's Introduction to Computer Systems[^1] course, all of which built up my understanding of essential concepts in computer systems.
+These are some of the more challenging projects I did in CMU's Introduction to Computer Systems[^1] course, all of which built up my understanding of essential concepts used in computer systems.

----

 ## Malloc Lab
 A dynamic memory allocator that efficiently reproduces the `malloc`, `free`, `realloc`, and `calloc` library functions.
-My task in this lab was to write these function from scratch to satisfy some performance benchmarks, which required a good grasp of the lower-level memory layout.
+My task in this lab was to write these function from scratch to satisfy some performance benchmarks, which required a relatively good grasp of the low-level memory layout.

 The starter code used a single implicit list to manage the data blocks, which is (insert weakness).
 I did () to boost performance to ().
 ## Shell Lab